How to do meaningful work.

 You don’t need to do everything at once but you do need to start.

-Hat tip to Derek Sivers who gave me the idea when distilled the knowledge of well over 200 books he’d read into Directives.
+Hat tip to Derek Sivers who inspired this post, when he distilled the knowledge of well over 200 books he’d read into Directives.